inominate/eve-api-proxy/README.md

 In the form of ip:port, or :port to listen on all interfaces.
 Currently only supports a single bind point.
 Default is localhost:3748.

+##### `Threads`
+Sets the number of operating system threads to run simultaneously.
+This is an internal Go setting and unrelated to the number of simultaneous workers.
+A setting of 0 will use one thread per available logical CPU.
+This should virtually never be anything other than 0 or 1.
+Default is 0.

 ##### `Workers`
 Number of workers to run processing requests, each worker tries to maintain its own semi-permanent connection to the API.
 Default is 10.